Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 3.3 Stability (Hessian)

-No trace shows runaway or oscillatory behavior once on the plateau.
+No trace shows runaway once on the plateau.

 3.4 Equilibrium diagnostics